Kittaru87/acebook-rails-template/README.md

 As a registered user
 So that I can use my account
-I want to be able to log in
+I want to be able to log in and out

 As a registered user
 So I can share my experiences
 I want to be able to make a post

 As a registered user
-So I can make a comment on a post
+So I may share my opinion
 I want to be able to comment on a post

 As a registered user
-So I can like a post
+So I can show my appreciation
 I want to be able to like a post

 As a registered user
-So I can like a comment
+So I can show my appreciation
 I want to be able to like a comment
 ```